-- Between 2011-2015, 719 people died each year in red-light running crashes.
+In 2019, nearly 850 people died each due to red-light running crashes.
 (NHTSA).

-- 390 million was lost in costs due to red-light running fatalities each month (AAA)
+390 million was lost in costs due to red-light running fatalities each month (AAA)

-- Red-light running is the leading cause of urban crashes in the United States (IIHS).
+Red-light running is the leading cause of urban crashes in the United States (IIHS).

-- According to 2012 research by the Texas Transportation Institute, cameras provide “a positive safety effect” at intersections and led to a 39% decrease in red-light running right angle crashes, which can be devastating.
+According to 2012 research by the Texas Transportation Institute, cameras provide “a positive safety effect” at intersections and led to a 39% decrease in red-light running right angle crashes, which can be devastating.

 THE BIG PICTURE

-This May, NCSR collected and analyzed data from more than 2,200 red-light safety cameras across 20 states and found that more than 3.8 million drivers received a red-light running violation in 2016.
+NCSR collected and analyzed data from more than 2,200 red-light safety cameras across 20 states and found that more than 3.8 million drivers received a red-light running violation in 2016.
 Every time drivers ran red lights last year, they put countless other lives at risk.

 Luckily, red-light safety cameras have proven to be effective tools in reducing red-light running and the injuries and fatalities that too often come with it.
 A series of IIHS studies in different communities across the country found that violations are reduced significantly with road safety cameras.
 (IIHS)